—————AM Portables Mega Shootout – 2017 Update—————

 **** Zenith Royal 755M/Royal 74/Royal 755 LH-LG-LK – Surprisingly, out of my entire collection of Zenith radios including several of the Trans-oceanics, the Royal 755 series are the hottest performing AM portables with very high sensitivity and low noise just a hair below the five-star radios.
 The 755M/74 in particular has an excellent quieting curve just slightly better than the other 700 series radios including the Navigators below.
 It has an easy-to-read slide rule dial, pleasing sound with a tone switch (755M/74 only) and packs a lot of performance into its lunch-box sized case.
 It’s my favorite of the Zenith lunchbox radios.
 The earlier series 755 LK-G-LK models have virtually the same RF sensitivity but just slightly more hiss on some medium strength signals and no tone switch.
 Read The Zenith Royal 700 Series Lunchboxes Article:

 **** GE P-780 Series – Often referred to as the forerunner of the Superadios, the P-780 is built like a tank, looks like the 1958 Detroit cars and sounds as good or better than the table-top tube radios it was designed to equal when the line was launched back in 1958.
 Excellent reception is just a small notch below the top radios.
 The nostalgia and fun factor of these radios are undeniable.
-My favorite in this series is the first incarnation, the P780A or B which, evidently due to a slightly different speaker than the later versions, provides a throbbing bass that is sometimes amazing.
+My favorite in this series is the first incarnation, the P780A or B which provides a throbbing bass that is sometimes amazing.
 But all of the 780’s sound terrific and offer seemingly identical RF performance.
 Most need some service as received to be restored to peak performance but they are amazingly consistent after restoration and alignment.
 Another iconic radio from GE.
 Read The Restoration Article:

 **** Panasonic RF-4900/DR-49 – The RF-4900/DR-49 was a top-of-the-line radio and was sold concurrently with the top-rated RF-2200.
 It is a large steel-cased tabletop model one would hardly consider a portable, especially since it contains only a ferrite rod antenna for AM but no rod antenna for SW or FM (which strangely ARE present in the Euro version DR-49 – see story) …yet it does have the ability to run on 8 D cells.
 Interestingly, although it is a much more sensitive and sophisticated SW receiver than the RF-2200, it does not match the RF-2200’s AM performance.
 It pulls in weaker signals well but shows a bit more hiss on medium signals.
 It does offer full analog tuning with digital frequency readout which makes it a joy to use, superb SW reception with a short piece of wire (say 10 feet) for an antenna, and its FM is also superb with a 30″ piece of wire for an antenna (and even better with a wire dipole antenna) but for whatever reason it falls just slightly short of the RF-2200 on direct side-by-side comparisons on AM.
 This is actually one of my favorite SW band scanning receivers and I think it has been underrated in that category…in a round-up of favorite Shortwave receivers it would be in the top-most category.
 Read The Full Restoration Article: